hcai98/Car-Recommender/README.md

 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 |
-├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile.app                <- Dockerfile for building image to run web app │   ├── Dockerfile.run                <- Dockerfile for building image to execute run.py
-│   ├── Dockerfile.test               <- Dockerfile for building image to run unit tests
+├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile                    <- Dockerfile for building image to run modeling pipeline │   ├── Dockerfile.app                <- Dockerfile for building image to run web app │   ├── Dockerfile.test               <- Dockerfile for building image to run unit tests │
-│
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc